alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 Yes, the AllegrOCaml and Base_quickcheck generors are as you imagine: essentially identical syntactically, modulo some extra cruft for staging.
-We plan to submit all of our code with the artifact evaluation, but for now, we include an example from our evals of a generator and its staged counterpart below.
+We plan to submit all of our code with the artifact evaluation, but for now, we include an example from our evals of a generator and its staged counterpart at the bottom of this response.

 By "semantically identical", we mean that, given the same random seeds, the two generators produce the same generated output.
 This property is important